25 Online Editing Jobs for Freelancers

 With so many online editing jobs available, how do you know which ones are ideal for you?
 In this article, I’ll break down the options for editing jobs based on where to find them and who they suit in terms of experience—beginner, experienced, or expert.

-The jobs in this article are targeted at developmental editors.
-However, you’ll qualify for some of these jobs as a line editor.
+Most of the jobs in this article are suitable for developmental editors.
+However, line editors may also qualify for many of these opportunities.

 What Is Editing?